The Parish of St Martin Housing Association

 On the 7th December 1993 the States approved the St Martin's Village Conservation and Development Plan.
 A Parish Assembly was held on Wednesday 5th January 1994 where parishioners approved by overwhelming majorities that:

-The current St Martin’s Housing Association Committee is as follows:-
+The current St Martin's Housing Association Committee members are as follows:-

 Treasurer: Mr Terry Jehan.